mbcovid19updates/mbcovid19updates.github.io/README.md

 ### Gatherings

+_Revised September 7, 2021_

 - **Residential Gatherings**
    - Residential indoor and outdoor gatherings are permitted with no restrictions.
 - **Public Gatherings**
    - Indoor gatherings at an indoor public place or the common areas of a multi-unit residence limited to 50 people or 50% of capacity, whichever is greater.
-   - Outdoor gatherings in public setting limited to 1,500 people or if the outdoor venue has a capacity limit, the allowed capacity is 50% or 150 people, whichever is greater.
+   - Outdoor gatherings in public setting limited to 500 people or if the outdoor venue has a capacity limit, the allowed capacity is 50% or 150 people, whichever is greater.

 ### Mask Use